octopus-network/octopus-docs/src/general/v2/octopus-restaking.md

 2. Navigate to click the tab **Portfolio** and open the **My Portfolio** page, and then click the `Claim` button to claim the rewards.

 ![claim rewards](../../images/maintain/v2/v2_claim_rewards.jpg)

+### Jail Validator

+When the validator node signed blocks less than a certain amount over a period of time (e.g. the settings of Ottochain is less than 50% blocks in latest 300 blocks), the validator will be jailed.
+When the validator is jailed status, the validator and its delegators will not be able to earn rewards during the reward calculation period.
+The length of the reward calculation period (e.g. it is *6h* for Ottochain) depends on the settings in the corresponding Appchain.

+> **Note**
+>
+> The reward calculation period is different from the reward distribution cycle.